-Related: Limit X per [period]
+Related: Limit X per [period], Limits of Triggered Abilities

 May

 The word "may" indicates that a specified player has the option to do that which follows.
 If no player is specified, the option is granted to the controller of the card with the ability in question.